temurph1/ser322-FinalProject-Music/readme.txt

-- Download NetBeans (for development)
+- Download NetBeans (for development/use)
 - Download XAMPP

 1) Clone repository in NetBeans so you can edit the project (dev)